Premier League, EFL, Scottish, WSL and non-League: This weekend's matches postponed

-Premier League, Championship, League One, League Two, Scottish and non-League called off this weekend following the death of The Queen; start of WSL season also delayed; Horse racing cancelled on Friday and Saturday with St Leger moved to Sunday
+Premier League, Championship, League One, League Two, Scottish and non-League called off this weekend following death of The Queen; start of WSL season also delayed; horse racing cancelled on Friday and Saturday with St Leger moved to Sunday; EFL programme set to recommence on Tuesday

 The Premier League, Championship, League One and League Two have all been postponed, as well as the start of the new Women's Super League season, and all non-League and grassroots fixtures.

-The Scottish FA also announced that the SPFL, SWPL and Highland & Lowland Leagues have agreed that professional football matches will be postponed.
+The Scottish FA also announced the SPFL, SWPL and Highland & Lowland Leagues have agreed professional football matches will be postponed.

+The British Boxing Board of Control has also postponed Saturday's fight between Claressa Shields and Savannah Marshall for the undisputed middleweight world championship.
+The fight will now provisionally go ahead on October 15.

 The postponements follow Queen Elizabeth II's passing on Thursday, with the country now in a state of national mourning.

+Golf's BMW PGA Championship resumed on Saturday morning following the immediate suspension of play on Thursday evening and the complete cancellation of all day's play on Friday.
+The event will now be contested over 54 holes with the intention to finish on Sunday as scheduled.

+Play restarted at 6.40am on Saturday with a two-minute period of silence held at 9.50am as DP World Tour chief executive Keith Pelley joined staff, players and caddies on the putting green in front of the first tee at Wentworth.

 Premiership Rugby confirmed fixtures on Saturday and Sunday will take place.
-Friday's scheduled fixture between Bristol Bears and Bath Rugby will instead take place at 5.30pm on Saturday and an update will be given on the Sale Sharks vs Northampton Saints "as soon as possible".
+Friday's scheduled fixture between Bristol Bears and Bath Rugby will instead take place on Saturday at 5.30pm, while Friday's other game between Sale Sharks vs Northampton Saints has been changed to 3pm on Sunday.

 Saturday's Super League match between Huddersfield and Salford will be played after confirmation that Friday night's game between Catalans and Leeds would also go ahead as planned.